-This Part only applies to Class 3, Class 9a and Class 9c residential aged care buildings.
+This Part only applies to Class 3 and Class 9a residential aged care buildings and Class 9c buildings.

-Vic Part H101 - Class 3, Class 9a and Class 9c Residential Aged Care Buildings contains additional Deemed-to-Satisfy Provisions for Sections D and F for Class 3, Class 9a and Class 9c residential aged care buildings as well as additional Performance Requirements and associated Deemed-to-Satisfy Provisions.
+Vic Part H101 - Class 3 and Class 9a residential aged care buildings and Class 9c buildings contains additional Deemed-to-Satisfy Provisions for Sections D and F for Class 3 and Class 9a residential aged care buildings and Class 9c buildings as well as additional Performance Requirements and associated Deemed-to-Satisfy Provisions.